binaryphile/concorde/README.md

 ```

 Ok, I'm cheating here again.
 Here's another idiom, that of the succinct
 hash literal.
-"Succinct hash literal" is only a name of my own invention
+"Succinct hash literal" is a descriptive name of my own
-and has no broader meaning, fyi.
+and has no broader meaning, by the way.

 See that `mymain greeting=Hola`?
 That's a function call, followed by a
 hash literal.
 Normally the hash literal would look like: